ameerghazal/Outline-Application/README.md

 - Ibrahim: Project Portfollio Generator - Potential backup plan, maybe reggie.
 - Ibrahim: Fit-gen, set quries utilzing a weather API for what to where.
 Potential is there, but far-fetched.
 - Nirwaan & Ameer: Islamic Application (application, quran, etc).
 - Airbus: Digital inventory.
 Each time is an item is brought in, it is gone into the app.
 If refunded ....
+Filter detecting low inventory.